Trump to visit U.S.-Mexico border as he promotes hard-line immigration agenda

 Greg Abbott, a longtime ally and fellow border hawk who is expected to endorse the front-runner for the 2024 nomination during the visit, according to a person close to Trump who spoke on condition of anonymity before a formal announcement.
 Trump has been laying out immigration proposals that would mark a dramatic escalation of the approach he used in office and that drew alarms from civil rights activists and numerous court challenges.
 "On my first day back in the White House, I will terminate every open-borders policy of the Biden administratio

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: 🏆 606.
-ABC7NY »
+Read more: ABC7Chicago » / 🏆 229. in US

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.